-This area contains all the available data in CITY OF 8 data.
+This area contains all the available data in the DSD.
 From quote to keyword, from parameter to primary shape.
-In the example above the data is about the keyword “distance”.
+The example above shows the 64-level colour combinations page.

-This area adds usability with extra buttons.
-Some widgets are always present: the search field, the semantic color space, both on top of the area, as well as the comment option at the bottom of the area.
+This area adds usability.
+Some widgets are always present: the search field, the semantic levels, the dashboard (with buttons towards all the SENSES & EXPRESSION items), as well as the feedback button at the bottom of the area.
 The other buttons in this area can change according to the kind of data displayed in the content area.
-In the example the buttons of “blue synaesthesia” below the semantic color space are specific for the keyword “distance”.

 Main semantic levels

-The semantic data in CITY OF 8 data is divided into three levels of meaning.
+The semantic data in the DSD is divided into three levels of meaning.

 8-level keywords are more complex in meaning and less abstract, as they are constructions of dimensional keywords.
-But still they are mostly basic words such as “to know”, “to sit”, “food” and primary color names such as “blue”, “green” etc. Most of these words also have an antonym, but not all of them.
-Compare for example the dimensional keyword ‘hard’ against the level-8 keyword ‘mountain’ coded with color code BROWN.
+But still they are mostly basic words such as “to hold”, “to sit”, “mountain” and primary colour names such as “blue”, “green” etc. Most of these words also have an antonym, but not all of them.
+Compare for example the dimensional keyword ‘hard’ (height dimension) against the level-8 keyword ‘mountain’ (colour code BROWN).
 As such, ‘hard’ is a quality of ‘mountain’.

 64-level keywords are formed by combining 8-level keywords, thus making them more complex in meaning.
-On the 64 level you can find assembled words such as “doorway” (“door” and “way”), “crossroads” (“cross” and “road”) or the color “blue-green”, where the 8-level source is still clear.
-But also words such as “cooking”, “family”, “detective” etc. are 64-level.
-Here specific color names can be searched such as “lilac”, “aquamarine”, “khaki”, “fuchsia” etc. 64-level keywords are expected to be available from June 2019.
+On the 64 level you can find assembled words such as “sunray” (“sun” and “ray”), the colour “blue-green”, where the 8-level source is still clear.
+But also words such as “cooking”, “family”, “detective”, or terms like “on the road”, etc. are 64-level.
+Here specific colour names can be searched such as “lilac”, “aquamarine”, “khaki”, “fuchsia” etc.

 Content area type of pages